-Bord Gáis Networks, on behalf of Gaslink, develops, operates and maintains the natural gas transmission and distribution networks in the Republic of Ireland and provides gas transportation services to suppliers and shippers.
+Bord Gáis Networks will also change its name to Gas Networks Ireland in 2014.
+It develops, operates and maintains the natural gas transmission and distribution networks in the Republic of Ireland and provides gas transportation services to suppliers and shippers.
 In 2014 the activities of Bord Gáis Networks and Gaslink will be integrated into Gas Networks Ireland, a new subsidiary of the organisation.

 Since its establishment, Bord Gáis Networks has developed a national distribution pipeline network of 11,218km and a transmission pipeline network of 2,467km.
 The transmission system is linked to the UK and Continental gas markets through two Interconnector pipelines with Scotland.

-The Board of Bord Gáis currently consists of seven non-executive members (including the Chairman) who are appointed by the Minister for Communications, Energy and Natural Resources.
+The Board of Ervia currently consists of seven non-executive members (including the Chairman) who are appointed by the Minister for Communications, Energy and Natural Resources.

 The Management Team, headed up by the Chief Executive, is responsible for the day to day management of the company.